 Dan Horn provides leadership to the 4-H online enrollment system throughout the state.
 Dan has a BS in Business from Eastern Illinois University, with a major in Computer Management.

-Amy is responsible for evaluation and staff development for Illinois 4-H. She attended the University of Illinois at Urbana-Champaign for her bachelor's degree in human development and family studies and the University of Illinois at Springfield for her master's degree in public administration.
+Dr. Amy Leman answers questions about the effectiveness and efficiency of 4-H programs in Illinois by working in collaboration with Extension field staff.
+She also develops and facilitates plans to enhance the professional development offerings to 4-H Youth Development field staff across Illinois.
+She attended the University of Illinois at Urbana-Champaign for her bachelor's degree in human development and family studies and the University of Illinois at Springfield for her master's degree in public administration.
 She is a certified advanced facilitator of the Matrixx System/Real Colors program by the National Curriculum and Training Institute.

 Patricia C. McGlaughlin provides statewide leadership for volunteer management systems, 4-H Club management; and citizenship and civic engagement.
 She also supports 4-H and youth programs addressing healthy relationships, social and emotional learning, and oversees programming for youth of military families across Illinois designed to promote resiliency.
 McGlaughlin earned a bachelor degree in agriculture communications and her masters in extension education, both from University of Illinois.